Visa Bank Account Validation Merchant Guide

 The value for this field must be the bank account number for your customer's bank account.
 This field accepts only non-negative integers.

 The value for this field can include any reference code that you choose to associate with the validation request.
-This code will be returned in the response exactly as provided.
+This code is returned in the response exactly as provided.

 Request